Poems

 finally fully alive

-and you don’t expire, but keep hold
+and you don’t expire, but hold

-of the breath and take wing
+the breath and take wing

 as I gaze into your brilliant face on the bed